justicesuh/vgl/README.md

-# vgl
+# VGL - V Game Library

-Provides low-level access to the OpenGL and GLFW APIs.
+VGL provides low-level access to the OpenGL and GLFW libraries.